NECA-ITF/eLearning-backend/progress.md

 add all videos in a particular outline item i.e course -> outlineItem -> videos (requires outlineItemId)

+delete a specific outline from the course(require courseId)

 AUTHENTICATION---------------------------------------------------------------------------------------

 Register a user